raphaele81/JobApplicationTracker/README.md

 # JobApplicationTracker

-JobApplicationTracker is a Google Apps Script project designed to automate and manage the tracking of job applications using Gmail and the GeminiAPI.
+JobApplicationTracker is a Google Apps Script project designed to automate and manage the tracking of job applications using Gmail and either GeminiAPI, DeepSeekAPI or OpenAiAPI (or a mix of 2).
 This script filters job-related emails and extracts crucial information, such as job titles, company names, application statuses, and more, and inputs them into a Google Sheets document.

 ## Features